TL;DR, the ranked summary

 - KYC at scale.
 Every supply-side contractor needs identity verification, tax form, and bank details on file before the first payout.

 #1.
-Omnivoo Contract Management, flat $49 per finalized contract
+Omnivoo Contract Management, $49 per contractor per month

-Price: $49 per finalized contract, one-time.
+Price: $49 per contractor per month, no contract limit per seat.
 Payment fees passed through at cost.

 Verified: May 2026 on /solutions/contract-management.

 Omnivoo Contract Management runs the supply-side onboarding workflow: country-aware contract, KYC document collection, IRS tax form (W-9, W-8BEN, W-8BEN-E), bank-account setup, e-signature, audit trail.
-The fee is charged once when the contract is finalized.
-Subsequent payouts on that contract do not regenerate the fee.
+The $49 per contractor per month subscription covers every contract and payment for that seat with no per-document fee.

 Why it ranks #1 for marketplaces: